 Please complete an individual application form or contact us to discuss your requirements.
-Applications open on 28th October 2019 and will be considered on a rolling basis until all the places are filled.
-If you are booking after 31st March 2020, the fees must be paid in full.
+Applications will be considered on a rolling basis until all the places are filled.
+If you are booking after 27th April 2021, the fees must be paid in full.

 Please liaise with your school about the application process and payment deadlines if you are attending in a school group.

 Cambridge Dream is an academic programme.
 We are looking for talented and hard-working students, who will be committed to meeting the challenges and getting the most from attending the programme.